Skandinaviske/Complete-Election/README.md

 # Complete-Election
-Implement the Complete-Election Algorithm in Principles Distributed Compute class.
+Implement and visualize the Complete-Election  Algorithm in Principles Distributed Compute class.
 # Environment
 Created by Java and use JavaFx-15.
 # Author